openid/fapi/fapi-2_0-security-profile.md

 The use of refresh token rotation not only provides no security benefits when used with sender-constrained access tokens but also causes user experience degradation whenever the client fails to store or receive the new refresh token and has no option to retry.
 This specification discourages the use of this feature.
+However, as its use may be required from time to time for operational agility, this specification allows it, provided that authorization servers offer clients the time-limited option to retry with the old refresh token in case of failure.

 **NOTE 3**:
 This document is structured to support a variety of grants to be used with the general